firozkhan18/Java-Evaluations/Interview-Programming.md

 ### **6. BinaryOperator and Its Primitive Specializations**

 - **`BinaryOperator<T>`**
-  - **Description:** A functional interface that applies a function to two arguments of the same type and returns a result of the same type.
+  - **Description:** A functional interface that applies a function to two arguments of the same type `T` and returns a result of the same type.
   - **Signature:** `(T, T) -> T`

   **Example:**